- What is the Incredible Impacts Programme?

 - Louise St. Germain, Director of Membership and Marketing, International Society on Thrombosis and Haemostasis (ISTH), USA

-- Tracy Bury, Director, World Confederation for Physical Therapy (WCPT), United Kingdom
+- Tracy Bury, Director, World Physiotherapy, United Kingdom

 - Cary Adams, CEO, Union for International Cancer Control (UICC), France

-The jury will select three grant recipients from the maximum of 12 submissions by end of August 2020.
+The jury will select three grant recipients from the maximum of 12 submissions mid-September 2020.
 The winners will be announced mid-September.
 The three winners will be requested to present their case study at the ICCA Congress* in Kaohsiung, Chinese Taipei, 1-4 November 2020. * Cost of attending the ICCA Congress (registration fee, travel and accommodation) will be covered by ICCA.